NK Cells(Natural Killer Cells)

 The Functions and Importance of NK Cells

 - Able to detect abnormal cells and directly kill them without any specific antigens.

-- Unlike T-cells, B-cells, and other immunocytes, NK cells can detect abnormal cells such as cancer cells and kill them immediately using the various immune receptors.
+- NK cells can detect abnormal cells such as cancer cells and remove them immediately using various receptors without specific antigens.

 - Controls the immune system.

 - NK cells regulate immune and inflammatory responses by inducing the activity of acquired immune cells (Dendritic cell, T-cell, B-cell)

 - Effectively inhibits the proliferation, recurrence, and metastasis of cancer cells.

 - NK cells effectively remove the Cancer Stem Cells (CSC) and Circulating Tumor Cell (CTC).